 Diarrhea is the most common symptom of acute Giardia infection, occurring in 90% of symptomatic subjects.
 Abdominal cramping, bloating, and flatulence occur in 70-75% of symptomatic patients.

 Symptoms of chronic infection include chronic diarrhea, malaise, nausea, and anorexia.
-Weight loss, as extensive as 10-15 pounds in an adult, occurs in approximately 66% of symptomatic patients.
+Weight loss, as much as 10-15 pounds in adults, occurs in approximately 66% of symptomatic patients.
 Chronic sporadic diarrhea may continue for months.
-Postinfection lactase deficiency also is a common finding, occurring in 2-40% of cases.
+Postinfection lactase deficiency also is a common finding, occurring in up to 40% of cases.

 Extraintestinal manifestations are rare and include allergic manifestations such as urticaria, erythema multiforme, bronchospasm, reactive arthritis, and biliary tract disease.
 The etiology of such extraintestinal symptoms is likely a result of host immune system activation and cross-reactivity/molecular mimicry.

-A small number of persons develop abrupt onset of explosive, watery diarrhea, abdominal cramps, foul flatus, vomiting, fever, and malaise; these symptoms last 3-4 days before transition into the more common subacute syndrome.
-Most patients experience a more insidious onset of symptoms, which are recurrent or resistant.
+A small number of persons develop abrupt onset of explosive, watery diarrhea; abdominal cramps; foul-smelling flatus; vomiting; fever; and malaise.
+These symptoms may last 3-4 days before transitioning into the more common subacute syndrome.
+Most patients experience a more insidious onset of symptoms, which may be recurrent or resistant.

-Stools become malodorous, mushy, and greasy.
+Stools often become malodorous, soft, and greasy.
 Watery diarrhea may alternate with soft stools or even constipation.
-Upper GI symptoms, often exacerbated by eating, accompany stool changes or may be present in the absence of soft stools.
+Upper gastrointestinal symptoms, often exacerbated by eating, accompany stool changes or may be present in the absence of soft stools.
 These include upper and midabdominal cramping, nausea, early satiety, bloating, substernal burning, and acid indigestion.

 Physical examination does not contribute to the diagnosis of giardiasis.
 Weight loss may be evident, but no known unique physical findings are attributable to giardiasis.